See procedures under Investigation for tasks that must be undertaken.

 Power of Secretary to transfer child who is subject to an IAO

-A child subject to an interim accommodation order who is placed in an out-of-home care service or secure welfare service, may be transferred from one out-of-home care service to another out-of-home care service or from one secure welfare service to another secure welfare service, if this is in the best interests of the child.
+A child subject to an interim accommodation order who is placed in an out-of-home care service or secure care service, may be transferred from one out-of-home care service to another out-of-home care service or from one secure welfare service to another secure care service, if this is in the best interests of the child.

 Breach, extension and variation of an IAO